 If you have a construction defect case, let the attorneys with our construction law firm assess the claim at no cost to you.
-If the case proceeds, we will engage industry experts, such as architects, engineers, and contractors, to evaluate the construction job in question and estimate the cost of repairs.
+As they further investigate the cause of the collapse of the Champlain Towers, it’s important to be aware of your rights if this was a construction defect case.
+If it proceeds, we will engage industry experts, such as architects, engineers, and contractors, to evaluate the construction job in question and estimate the cost of repairs.
 We can negotiate with the developer, contractors, and design professionals as appropriate.
 And if these pre-suit negotiations do not achieve a resolution, then we will file a lawsuit, interview witnesses, gather relevant documents, and further develop the case for trial.
 Up to this point, there is no cost to you — we are paid only when a client recovers money or damages from a judgment or settlement.

 To receive a free consultation about your construction defect case, contact our construction attorneys today.